gkcodez/bountymine/docs/pre-security/linux-fundamentals/introduction-to-linux.md

 ## Basic Linux Commands
 - `echo` - Prints the given text.
 - `whoami` - Prints the currently logged in user name.
-- `ls` - Lists the files in the given directory.
+- `ls` - Lists files in the given path.
 - `cd` - Change to the given directory.
 - `cat` - Displays the contents of a file.
 - `pwd` - Prints the path of current working directory.
-- `find` - Finds a specific file within a tree of directories.
+- `man` - Shows manual page of the command.

+## Basic Flags and Switches
+- `ls -a` - Lists files in the given path including the hidden ones.
-- `grep` - Searches the contents of a file.
+- `ls --help` - Shows the help for the command.
+- `ls -h` - Print in human readable format.
+- `ls -lh` - Lists files including file permissions and metadata in human readable format..

-## Shell Operators
+## Basic Operators
 - `&` - Runs command in the background.
 - `&&` - Combine multiple commands in one line.
 The second command runs only if the first one is successful.
 - `>` - Redirects the output of a command into a file.
 - `>>` - Same as redirect operator but instead of overwriting this operator appends to the contents of the file.

+## Users and Groups
+- `su guest` - Switch to guest user.